brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Create persists `external-name`, not status

 `Create` is called after `Observe` returns `ResourceExists: false`.
-It creates the resource in the third-party system and sets `external-name` if the third-party assigns its identifier.
+It creates the resource in the external system and sets `external-name` if the it assigns its identifier (e.g. ID).
 The managed reconciler persists annotation changes made in this hook, but discards status changes.
-Do not rely on `cr.Status.AtProvider` mutations in `Create`; populate status during the next `Observe` instead.
+Because of the latter, do not implement `cr.Status.AtProvider` mutations in `Create` and populate status during the next `Observe` instead.

 ```go
 func (c *external) Create(